In This Article

-In his book Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone, sociologist Eric Klinenberg explains why people who live alone are the most socially and communally engaged of household units.
-"In fact, compared with their married counterparts, they are more likely to eat out and exercise, go to art and music classes, attend public events and lectures, and volunteer," he writes.
 This may come as a major surprise considering that the word "alone" signifies all sorts of bleak sentiments like loneliness, alienation, and insularity.
+However, in his book Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone, sociologist Eric Klinenberg explains why people who live alone are the most socially and communally engaged in household units.
+He writes, "In fact, compared with their married counterparts, they are more likely to eat out and exercise, go to art and music classes, attend public events and lectures, and volunteer."

 After living with a stranger-turned-friend as well as a group of close friends, and then a high school acquaintance followed by a now ex-friend, I can say with certainty that my experience of living on my own has been (unexpectedly) my best.
-Since I know the ups and downs firsthand, I decided to come up with a list of tips for first-time solo dwellers as well as some anecdotes that reveal why living alone can improve your quality of life.
-Get the full details below so you can decide if it's the lifestyle choice for you.
+Since I know the ups and downs firsthand, I decided to come up with a list of tips for first-time solo dwellers as well as some anecdotes that reveal all the benefits of living alone.
+Get the full details so you can decide if it's the lifestyle choice for you.

 When I studied abroad in London during college, I shared a kitchen with a few others but otherwise lived alone (my bathroom was so tiny that the toilet was literally in the shower).
-I was so terrified by the idea that I didn't even look into the visa process until the night before my flight overseas.
-Don't worry; despite my avoidant tendencies, I still miraculously had enough time to get my documents from the bank before takeoff.
+I was so terrified by the idea that I didn't even look into the visa process until the night before my flight overseas (though I still miraculously had enough time to get my documents from the bank before takeoff).
 And while the adjustment period of living alone in a new environment was a rocky one, it was also a pivotal moment and opportunity for growth.

 Hustle and Self-Sufficiency